Last Updated: Mar 15, 2023

 When you open an Account, you will also be enrolled in an online business banking service or mobile application (collectively, “Online Banking Services”) offered by the Program Partner that you can use to access your Account, view information about your Account and conduct certain transactions.
 You may also be given access to various features through the Online Banking Services separate from your Account.
 If you cancel your enrollment in the Online Banking Services at any time, we may close your Account (see Section 3.12 below).

 1.4 Account Tiers

-When you open an Account, you are provided with one of three tiers of accounts: tier A, B or C. All three tiers have the same fees and features, but they each have different limits on card spends, ACH credits and ATM transactions.
+When you open an Account, you are provided with one of four tiers of accounts: Tier A, B, C, or D. All four tiers have the same fees and features, but they each have different limits on card spends, ACH credits and ATM transactions, as described in this Agreement.
 You will be provided a tier based on your potential or actual monthly transaction value.

 1.5 Paperless Account